tomaae/homeassistant-portainer/README.md

 ## Enabling debug

-To enable debug for Portainer integration, add following to your configuration.yaml:
+To enable debug for Portainer integration, add the following to your configuration.yaml:

 ```
 logger: